-In 2006 and 2007 respectively, she launched and implemented over the past six years, Americans for the Arts’ signature policy forums, the National Arts Policy Roundtable in partnership with the Sundance Institute, and the annual Aspen Seminar for Leadership in the Arts.
-An experienced administrator of cross-sector collaborations and initiative development, she co-chairs the Steering Committee for the National Initiative for Arts and Health in the Military—an effort that brings branches of the military in collaboration with civilian agencies to advance the policy, practice, and quality use of arts and creativity as tools for health in the military and increase access to the arts as tools for health available to all active duty military, staff, family members, and veterans.
-She is currently co-leading the Partners for New Beginnings—North Africa Partners for Economic Opportunity (PNB-NAPEO) Creative Industries and Cultural Economy Incubator, in collaboration with the State Department Economic Bureau, the Aspen Institute PNB-NAPEO Secretariat and the local NAPEO advisory board in Algeria, and Creative Leaps International.
-The NAPEO Creative Industries and Cultural Economy Incubator focuses on economic development through the creative industries and in building international economic and cultural partnerships between the United States, Algeria, and the Maghreb region.
+In 2006 and 2007 respectively, she developed and launched Americans for the Arts’ signature policy forums, the National Arts Policy Roundtable in partnership with the Sundance Institute, and the Aspen Seminar for Leadership in the Arts.
+She helped initiate and now co-chairs the National Initiative for Arts and Health in the Military—an effort that brings all branches of the U.S. military in collaboration with civilian agencies to advance the policy, practice, and quality use of arts and creativity as tools for health for all active duty military, staff, family members, Veterans and their caregivers.
+From 2011 through 2013, she helped develop the Partners for New Beginnings—North Africa Partners for Economic Opportunity (PNB-NAPEO) Creative Industries and Cultural Economy Incubator, in collaboration with the State Department Economic Bureau, the Aspen Institute PNB-NAPEO Secretariat and the local NAPEO advisory board in Algeria, and Creative Leaps International.
+The NAPEO Creative Industries and Cultural Economy Incubator focused on economic development through the creative industries and in building international economic and cultural partnerships between the United States, Algeria, and the Maghreb region.